-For the next two weeks, I sat in a dark building that smelled of gym socks and rotting french fries, in an office with no windows (and no supplies), with absolutely no idea what to do, what was expected of me, who my coworkers were, or what I was supposed to do.
+For the next two weeks, I sat in a dark building that smelled of gym socks and rotting french fries in an office with no windows (and no supplies) with absolutely no idea what was expected of me, who my coworkers were, or what I was supposed to do.
 During those two weeks, I called my previous supervisor, now a trusted friend and colleague, and begged for my old job back.
 I was desperate and horrified at the organization I had been hired into.
-Clearly, these people lacked compassion or concern for my well being, my career, or my job satisfaction!
+Clearly, these people lacked compassion or concern for my wellbeing, my career, and my job satisfaction!

-In hindsight, I am thankful for the experience and that I decided to “stick it out;” my mother didn’t raise a quitter, after all.
-However, now as an HR professional, I look back at that period of my life, at that organization, at my supervisor, and the HR Director, and wonder how many other employees they let slip through their fingers, dissatisfied with the organization, and their new role.
+In hindsight, I am thankful for the experience and that I decided to stick it out; my mother didn’t raise a quitter, after all.
+Now, however, as an HR professional, I look back at that period of my life, at that organization, at my supervisor, and at the HR Director, and wonder how many other employees they let slip through their fingers, dissatisfied with the organization and their new role.

-That is why retention is so important and that begins with new employee onboarding efforts.
+That is why retention is so important, and that begins with new employee onboarding efforts.
 Unfortunately, new employee onboarding is often neglected or executed poorly, leaving new employees unhappy and unimpressed.
-Poorly on-boarded employees are likely to leave quicker than it took the organization to hire them.
+Poorly onboarded employees are likely to leave in less time than it took the organization to hire them.

-The goal of onboarding is to take new employees through the hierarchy of employee engagement.
-From the most fundamental level, survival, where the new employee learns where to park, what his/her benefits are, all the way up to the level of self-actualization where the employee embraces the company culture, and feels like they work in an environment where they can learn and grow.
-They have a sense of security, in which they know what is expected of them at work; they have clear goals and expectations.
+The goal of onboarding is to take new employees through the hierarchy of employee engagement from the most fundamental level, where the new employee learns where to park and what their benefits are, all the way up to the level of self-actualization, where the employee embraces the company culture and feels like they work in an environment where they can learn and grow.
+They have a sense of security in which they know what is expected of them at work; they have clear goals and expectations.
 They feel a sense of belonging; they have a best friend at work.
 And, they feel important.
 They feel like their work matters, and that it makes an impact on the bottom line.

-Third, make the new employees’ first week amazing.
+Third, make the new employee's first week amazing.
 Decorate their desk, take them out for lunch, invite them to meetings, and give them swag.
 Make sure all the little details are covered.
 Does the new employee have all the tools and resources they need to do their job effectively?
-Do they know what product or services the organization offers?
+Do they know what products or services the organization offers?
 The voice and tone of the company?
 Where offices are located?
-Is their computer and phone set up?
+Are their computer and phone set up?
 Can they access their email?
-Remember, onboarding takes time and research suggests that only around the five month mark can you fully expect a new hire to reach their full productively.
+Remember, onboarding takes time and research suggests that only around the five-month mark can you fully expect a new hire to reach their full productively.

 © 2019 Diane Abramson